WEC-Sim/WEC-Sim/source/code_structure.rst

 Available simulation properties, default values, and functions can be found by typing ``doc simulationClass`` in the MATLAB command window, or by opening the ``simulationClass.m`` file in ``$WECSIM//objects`` directory by typing ``open simulationClass`` in MATLAB Command Window.

-For more information about application of WEC-Sim's simulation class, refer to ref:`advanced_features:simulation-features`.
+For more information about application of WEC-Sim's simulation class, refer to :ref:`advanced_features:Simulation Features`.

 Wave Class
 ^^^^^^^^^^^^^^^^^^^^^^^